rvg296/GIS-Projects/README.md

-## Search for Best Area to buy a new Residential property in Richardson using Multi-criteria based analysis:
+## Search for best area to buy a new residential property using Multi-Criteria Decision Analysis:
-This is a Python and ArcGIS integrated application, which retrieves the best fit area to buy a new house in Richardson city based on his parameters.
+This is a Python and ArcGIS Pro integrated application, which retrieves the best fit area to buy a new house in Richardson city based on his parameters.
 For example, if a user wants to buy a house within a specific distance from a medical facilities or school or grocery stores, it retrieves the best area and the available houses for purchase in that specific area.

 ### Motivation:
 Most of the real-estate websites provide a detailed information for purchasing the houses based on their price values and features.
 Adequate importance is not given user choices.
 So, we decided to give user the choice to purchase a house within a prescribed distance defined by him from the facilities available in the City.